High Heels: Benefits, Health Risks, and Expert Tips for Safe Wearing

 While wearing high heels can be enjoyable, there are also definite risks.

-Although most of these risks only come into play for those who wear heels on a regular basis (such as to work every day), even occasional high heel wearers should be aware of what they may be getting themselves into.
+Although most of these risks only affect those who wear heels regularly (such as to work every day), even occasional high heel wearers should be aware of what they may be getting themselves into.

-To preface, almost the entirety of your lower body can be subject to issues caused by high heels.
+Nearly your entire lower body can be affected by issues caused by high heels.

-While high heels can temporarily improve posture and increase your back arch, this forced position can cause significant back problems over time.
-Eventually, this can even contribute to arthritis and/or misaligned spinal joints.
+While high heels can temporarily improve posture and increase your back arch, this forced position can cause significant back problems.
+Eventually, it can contribute to arthritis and misaligned spinal joints.

 To state the obvious, forcing your foot into an unnaturally elevated position isn’t comfortable.
-Any woman who’s ever worn heels knows that these effects can be felt after just a few short hours, or even a few minutes if your heels are particularly cruel.
+Any woman who’s ever worn heels knows these effects can be felt after just a few short hours or even a few minutes if your heels are particularly cruel.

 High heels increase the distance between the floor and your knees and cause your knees to remain flexed for longer than usual.
 Both of these things put unnecessary pressure on your knees, which can lead to long-term injury and arthritis.